-Using the Submarine Warfare Table (Player's Aid Card), the player owning the submarine unit(s) selects which type of naval unit he wants to attack, and one of those types is then chosen randomly for attack (if more than one of that type is present).
+Using the Submarine Warfare Table (Player's Aid Card), the player owning the submarine unit selects which type of naval unit he wants to attack, and one of those types is then chosen randomly for attack (if more than one of that type is present).
 Allied and German submarines fire on the "4" column of the Damage Table.
 Soviet submarines fire on the "1" column.
 Apply the attack result immediately.
-Roll the die for each submarine in a hex eligible to attack.